scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Bagel for breakfast, then soylent for lunchm, then it was trivia so a Briskett BLT for dinner.

+### Day 448

+Nothing for breakfast because I was fasting for a wellness screening, then for lunch I had soylent and for dinner I had an apple and leftovers from that omellette the other day.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/